streetwriters/notesnook/docs/screens/colors.md

 # Colors

 Colors are a simple and fast way to organize your notes.

-A shortcut for each color that contains any notes appears on the Side Menu.
+## How to assign color to note

 ||| Desktop/Web

-#### How to assign color to note

-1. Click on the more button or right click on a note.
+1. Click on the `three dot more` button or right click on a note.
 2. Select the desired color from the properties menu.

 ![](../static/color_note_desktop.png)

 3. That's it!

-####

 ||| Mobile/Tablet

-#### How to assign color to note

-1. Tap on the three-dot more button on right side on note.
+1. Press the `three-dot more` button on right side on note.

 <img style="width:300px;margin-bottom:15px" src="../static/color_note_step_1.jpg" alt="Click on the more button on right side of note."/>